ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/inventory-status/index.md

 {: #overview }

 ### Authentication

+Access is provided to authorized clients only.
+Please request access by contacting developer@ticketmaster.com.

 Clients will be provided an API key from Ticketmaster which should be added to every resource endpoint call.